SAP-archive/cloud-apis-virtual-event/exercises/06/readme.md

 1. In the response to `POST /v1/workflow-instances`, what does the particular HTTP 201 status code signify, and why?

-1. What is the signifnance of the HTTP 202 status code, and which header in the response is important in this regard?
+1. What is the significance of the HTTP 202 status code, and which header in the response is important in this regard?

+1. What do you think is happening behind the scenes in the API Hub when making calls in the context of a defined environment?
+Might our experience in step 4 make us consider the logic that is being used?